 - administering VET, including programme administration, regulation, monitoring and evaluation.

-IH Sydney will not disclose an individual’s personal information to another person or organisation unless:
+IH Sydney will not disclose your personal information to another person or organisation except or unless:

-- the individual concerned is reasonably likely to have been aware, or made aware that information of that kind is usually passed to that person or organisation;
+- you are made aware that information of that kind is usually passed to that person or organisation (see above examples); or

-- the individual concerned has given written consent to the disclosure;
+- you have given written consent to the disclosure; or

-IH Sydney believes on reasonable grounds that the disclosure is necessary to prevent or lessen a serious and imminent threat to the life or health of the individual concerned or of another person;
+- IH Sydney believes on reasonable grounds that the disclosure is necessary to prevent or lessen a serious and imminent threat to your life or health or that of another person; or

 - the disclosure is required or authorised by or under law; or

-As well as communicating directly with students, IH Sydney may communicate with parents, legal guardians, and agents of students in cases of unsatisfactory attendance, course progress, late payments, or failure to adhere to the Student Code of Conduct.
+As well as communicating directly with you, IH Sydney may communicate with your parents, legal guardians, and representative agents in cases of unsatisfactory attendance, course progress, late payments, or failure to adhere to the Student Code of Conduct.

 You acknowledge and agree that any testimonials by you or photos of you which are used by IH Sydney are property of the IH Sydney and may be used for the Institute’s promotional material, unless otherwise indicated in a written request.